James Fowler (footballer)

 James Fowler (born 26 October 1980) is a Scottish professional football coach and former player.

 As a player, Fowler spent fourteen years of his career with Kilmarnock, making over 400 league appearances, and represented Scotland internationally at under-21 and B levels.

 Towards the end of his playing career, Fowler signed with Queen of the South as a player/coach.
-He was soon afterwards appointed team manager, and held this position until April 2016.
-He then assisted Jack Ross at St Mirren and Sunderland, before returning to Kilmarnock in November 2019.
+Soon afterwards, he was appointed as a team manager, and held this position until April 2016.
+He then assisted Jack Ross at St Mirren and Sunderland, the latter where he became caretaker manager after Ross' departure.

+Fowler returned to Kilmarnock in November 2019 as Head of Football Operations and was interim manager on two occasions.
+He left the position in July 2022.

 Playing career

 Club

 Fowler graduated from the Kilmarnock youth setup.
 He played in a variety of different positions for Kilmarnock, with the longest continual spell being spent at right back.
 On 18 March 2012, he played in the 2012 Scottish League Cup Final, which Kilmarnock won 1–0 against Celtic.
 Fowler was granted a testimonial by Kilmarnock, which was played against Sheffield Wednesday on 8 August 2012.
 Fowler holds the record for the most games played in now disbanded Scottish Premier League with 401 appearances.

 On 17 January 2014, Fowler moved to Scottish Championship club Cowdenbeath on a one-month loan deal.
 He was released by Kilmarnock at the end of the 2013–14 season.